 Speaking of lockdown, it's terrific!
 Complementing the non-squeezing upper is the non-gusseted tongue (not attached to the sides) that does a great job of keeping a movement-free hold.

 The Mizuno Wave Horizon 6 is "a big shoe no less!" shares one expert reviewer.
-And at 318 grams/11.2 ounces, it's way too heavy for a stability shoe.
+And at 303 grams/10.7 ounces, it's almost as heavy as an average stability shoe.

 When cornering, this road shoe is like glue.
 "It's fairly tacky," states one commenter.
 Backing this up, another adds that the outsole "grips the road in all types of weather."